Hemorrhoids High Fiber Diet

 Similar to soluble fiber, this carbohydrate helps nourish friendly stomach bacteria.

-This decreases constipation, but it can also help ease hemorrhoid symptoms.
+This decreases constipation and can help ease hemorrhoid symptoms.
 The best way to add root veggies to your regimen is to boil, roast, sauté, or steam them with their peels.

 They’re also good when baked, chopped, or mashed as an alternative to fries.